HankB/qemu-4-PiLFS/README.md

 * Script a working environment to build LFS using QEMU on Linux.
 * Add scripting for the remaining operations to build a working LFS install for a Raspberry Pi (model B 2 or three.)

+## Overview

+Snag a copy of a Raspberry Pi image and run it in a QEMU VM (?) in order to build on more potent H/W. In this case Raspbian Lite is the target OS.
+To gain space it is copied to a micro-SD card and then the partitions are resized and formatted using `gparted` on the host system.
+The resulting card image is copied off to a disk file which can then be mounted as loop devices and uysed as the host file system for `qemu`.
+The actual build relies heavily on the scripts found at https://github.com/pilfs/scripts and the instructions provided at http://www.intestinate.com/pilfs/.

 ## Requirements

 * A working Linux system.
 Debian Stretch (9, RC) is used here.